The Concept of Beer Money and Making Money Online

 Here’s an example; there’s a HIT that allows you to rate someone’s dating profile picture.
 It pays 3 cents and takes seconds.
 It’s not hard to do dozens of hits a day without spending too much time on the site.

-Now, I focus on tasks that pay well and don’t take a long time.
+Now, I only focus on tasks that pay well and don’t take a long time.

 Here’s another example; I recently did a survey about some new frozen Costco products.
 It paid $3 and took me six minutes.
 It was great and now I have that requester saved in a script that will tell me when another request from him pops up and I can queue it up to auto accept it when available.
-It’s great!
+It’s good stuff once you learn the system!

 However, as beer money, MTurk is one of the best websites I’ve found.
 It’s especially awesome if you work at home and can run scripts in the background all day and only do the good HITs.
 My best days are days when I work at home so I can turk while working.
-I can easily make $30 on those days in 2-3 hours of participation on Turk.
+I can easily make $10 on those days in no time at all.
+In fact, I’ve set my goal to be $10/day and have no trouble reaching it since I started working at home.
+My best day last week was just north of $25.

-Speaking of qualifiers, there’s a lot of them out there.
+One thing to note is that MTurk can be hard to master and learn.
+There’s a lot of scripts and qualifiers and other things out there.
 There’s also a Masters qualifier that long term Turk users can get that opens up more HITs to you but that’s rare and only achieved after doing tens of thousands of HITs.
 Maybe one day I’ll get it as I don’t plan to quit anytime soon.

 There’s other websites like turk out there like Microworkers but from what I’ve read, Turk is the best of breed.
 However, I’ve heard that Amazon Turk can be selective in who they approve so you might not get welcomed in right away when you sign up.
 It’s also focused on USA users so you might not do well if you’re outside the states.